Ghost 2.0 vs Wordpress 5.0: Which Blogging Platform Rules for Writers?

 There's almost no decision more important for a fledgling blogger than choosing the right blogging platform.
 It's an agonizing decision.
-Some people say Wordpress, others say Squarespace, yet others say something out of the ordinary like Drupal.
+Some people say WordPress, others say SquareSpace, yet others say something out of the ordinary like a headless CMS.
 What should you do?
-In the midst of it all, everyone is trying to sell something.

-I will consider this from every angle.
-Here are the things important to most bloggers
+I will consider Ghost vs WordPress from every angle that's important to writers.
+Here are the things important to most bloggers:

 - Easy to design a website: Creating a nice looking website with templates that they get off the shelf and customize/modify slightly

 - Easy content creation: Write articles and create pages

 - Extensibility: Extend the website with plug-ins for useful features